-There are still hundreds of people missing from the terrible ferry boat incident last week.
+There are still hundreds of people missing from the terrible ferry boat incident that happened in Korea last week.

 Thousands and millions of people are still glued to the news and reeling from the roller coaster of emotions.
 Hope for survivors, sorrow for the lives lost, frustration about the obstacles to rescuing people and finding answers.
 Many are searching for someone to blame.
 Something to give this senseless loss meaning.